ngernest/mica/README.md

 ```

 ## Using Mica
-Mica was presented at the OCaml Workshop '24 and the ICFP '23 SRC.
-The [OCaml Workshop paper](https://www.arxiv.org/abs/2408.14561) contains a lot more
-details about Mica's design -- this README focuses on describing how to interact with our OCaml artifact.
+Mica was presented at the [OCaml Workshop 2024](https://icfp24.sigplan.org/home/ocaml-2024#About) and the [ICFP 2023 Student Research Competition](https://icfp23.sigplan.org/track/icfp-2023-student-research-competition).
+The [OCaml Workshop paper](https://www.arxiv.org/abs/2408.14561) contains a lot more details about Mica's design -- this README focuses on describing how to interact with our OCaml artifact.

 Here is how we envisage users interacting with Mica:
 Suppose modules `M1` & `M2` both implement the module signature `S`.
 Users insert the directive `[@@deriving_inline mica]` beneath the definition of `S`, like so: